Skip to Content

 There’s no back brushing needed, and you won’t leave runs or drips.
 “Goof proof” application means you don’t have to be handy with stain.
 Choose from the popular redwood color or opt for an array of natural wood hues.

 Many deck stain products require multiple steps, like applying wood stain to add color and then topping with a wood sealer to protect from moisture.
-Ready Seal combines this step in one oil-based, semi-transparent stain and sealer in one.
+Ready Seal combines this step into one oil-based, semi-transparent stain and sealer.

 Many reviewers, including professional contractors, give the paint high marks for ease of application.
 They note to shake very well and then shake again for an even mixture.
 The value is tough to beat at $33.